-The only difference between healthy fun gaming hobby and addiction is the negative impact the activity is having in someone’s life.
+The only difference between a healthy fun gaming hobby and addiction is the negative impact the activity is having on someone's life.
 An addict will have a level of severity resulting in “significant impairment in personal, family, social, educational, occupational or other important areas of functioning.”
 The pattern of gaming behaviour is “normally evident for at least 12 months for a diagnosis to be assigned, although the required duration may be shortened if all diagnostic requirements are met and symptoms are severe.”

 What causes video game addiction?

 Game developers design video games to get players hooked.
 These games design provide immersive experiences by releasing dopamine, a chemical in the brain which gives pleasure.
 Overexposure to video game simulation causes more dopamine release, and this can cause structural changes to the brain.

 More thrills and chills in the game get a player hooked, and they soon start to live in a world of fantasy.
 These “wonderful” experiences become so much fun that the gamer ends up playing the game for hours without noticing that time has gone by.
 Most video games entail a virtual world with a social and safe environment; hence, a gamer feels in control.
 This disconnects the player from reality and measurable life progress.